 2. Real Account:

-The rule related to real account states that debits what comes in, and credit what goes out.
-In other words, if something comes into the business, it shall be debited and if something goes out of business, it shall be credite.
+The rule related to real accounts states that debits what comes in, and credit what goes out.
+In other words, if something comes into the business, we debit it and if something goes out of business, we credit it.

-For example, An asset purchased for cash would be accounted as per rules of real account wherein asset is what came into the business, so asset account will be debited and cash is something that got out of business, so cash account will be credited.
+For example, when we purchase an asset for cash we account as per the rules of real account wherein the asset is what came into the business.
+We debit the asset account and cash is something that got out of business, so we credit the cash account.

 3. Nominal Account:

 The rule related to nominal account states that debit all expenses and losses, and credit all incomes and gains.
-In other words, if any expense or loss is incurred for the business, the expense or loss account shall be debited and if any income or gain is earned in a business, the income account or gain/profit account shall be credited.
-For example: If salaries are paid to employees then salary is an expense and hence salary account shall be debited.
-Likewise, any rent received shall be credited to the rent account as it is an income.
+In other words, if we incur any expense or loss for the business, we need to debit the expense or loss account.
+If we earn any income or gain in a business, we credit the income account or gain/profit account.
+For example: If we pay salaries to employees then salary is an expense and hence we debit the salary account.
+Likewise, if we receive any rent we credit it to the rent account as it is an income.

-As per modern rules of accounting, the transaction will be categorized into 6 heads or accounts and any increase or decrease in such account will either be debited or credited in the manner shown in the table given below:
+As per modern rules of accounting, we categorize the transaction into 6 heads of accounts.
+We either debit or credit any increase or decrease in such accounts as shown in the table given below:

 Types of Account | Account to be debited | Account to be credited |